Bachelors Degree in Business Management Overview

-Internship and co-operative education opportunities are offered to management majors in a wide variety of for profit and non-profit settings.
+Internship and co-operative education opportunities are offered to business management majors in a wide variety of for profit and nonprofit settings.
 These programs provide part-time and full-time opportunities for students to apply their classroom learning in structured workplace settings.
 Through participation in these programs, students gain valuable career related work experience while earning college credit.
-The Management Department has ongoing relationships with area employers who are committed to providing interesting and challenging assignments designed to meet the needs of both intern and employer.
+The Business Management Department has ongoing relationships with area employers who are committed to providing interesting and challenging assignments designed to meet the needs of both intern and employer.

 In this Section: